 Baked Feta Pasta (or Uunifetapasta as it was originally called) was created by Jenni Häyrinen, who shared the recipe on her blog Liemessä a couple years ago.
 Her recipe went crazy in Finland at the time, but it really went viral worldwide when another blogger shared it on TikTok earlier this year.

 While I love the original recipe, I couldn't resist adding my own personal spin on it.
 Inspired by the flavors of my Baked Feta Dip (which is also amazing, and basically, the easiest appetizer ever!), I've made a few simple changes to make it fresher, brighter, and lighter tasting.

 You can find the ingredients for this simple Feta Tomato Pasta in pretty much any grocery store.
 Here's what you'll need:

 - Feta - The star of the dish!
-For this recipe, you'll need an 8-ounce (227 gram) block.
+For this recipe, you'll need an 8-ounce (227 gram) block of feta.
 Don't worry if your block is slightly larger ... the recipe will still work great.
-You can also use crumbled feta in a pinch (see my tips below).
+You can also use crumbled feta in a pinch (see my tips in the Variations section below).